microsoft/vscode-extension-telemetry/README.md

 import * as vscode from 'vscode';
 import TelemetryReporter from '@vscode/extension-telemetry';

-// all events will be prefixed with this event name const extensionId = '<your extension unique name>';

-// extension version will be reported as a property with each event const extensionVersion = '<your extension version>';

 // the application insights key (also known as instrumentation key) const key = '<your key>';